danhje/dotfiles/README.md

 ⚠️ Warning, this will irrevocably replace your config with mine, and install a bunch of stuff on your system.

-To update your config to the latest version, simply re-run the command above, or use the alias:
+To command above is idempotent, so to update your config to the latest version, simply re-run the command, or use the alias:

 ```shell
 updot